herrcult69/NhatMinhFinalRtosEvent/README.md

-# Smart Climate Controller Using RTOS
+# Smart Controller System using RTOS

-An RTOS-style smart climate controller developed for the YoloUNO / ESP32-S3 platform.
+An event-driven, RTOS-based climate control simulation built for the YoloUNO (ESP32-S3) microcontroller.

-This project can run on Yolo.

-The project reads temperature and humidity from a DHT20 sensor, displays the newest values on an LCD1602, and uses RGB LEDs to simulate a heater, cooler, and humidifier.
-Independent asynchronous tasks handle periodic sensing, status blinking, display updates, and climate-control behavior.
+This project uses asynchronous tasks (`asyncio`) to read temperature and humidity from a DHT20 sensor, display values on an LCD1602, and simulate a heater, cooler, and humidifier using RGB LEDs.

 ## Run Online